thomaseddy/stick-knot-gen/README.md

 ## How to cite
 If you find this project useful, please consider citing the project itself and/or the paper explaining what it does:

-Thomas D. Eddy. stick-knot-gen. [https://github.com/thomaseddy/stick-knot-gen](https://github.com/thomaseddy/stick-knot-gen)
+Thomas D. Eddy. stick-knot-gen, efficiently generate and classify random stick knots in confinement. [https://github.com/thomaseddy/stick-knot-gen](https://github.com/thomaseddy/stick-knot-gen)

 Thomas D. Eddy and Clayton Shonkwiler.
 New Stick Number Bounds from Random Sampling of Confined Polygons.
 Preprint, 2019. [arXiv reference goes here](https://arxiv.org/)